sami-chaaban/starparser/README.md

 ## Examples

-The following examples run the `starparser` command assuming an alias has been created as described above, otherwise, run it with `python3 starparser.py`.
+The following examples run the `starparser` command assuming an alias has been created as described above.
+Otherwise, run it with `python3 starparser.py`.

 ### Plotting